'King of the Hill' voice actor Jonathan Joss fatally shot outside his Texas home

 “The officers attempted life saving measures until EMS arrived.
 EMS pronounced the victim deceased,” San Antonio police said in a statement.

-“He was murdered,” de Gonzales told The Associated Press in a text.
+Joss’ husband, Tristan Kern de Gonzales, confirmed the actor’s death to The Associated Press in a text.
 The two were married earlier this year on Valentine’s Day.

+In an email, San Antonio police did not immediately provide any information on what prompted the shooting.

+In a statement, de Gonzales said he and Joss had previously faced harassment, much of it “openly homophobic.”
+Joss’ husband said the person who killed the actor yelled “violent homophobic slurs” before opening fire.

+“He was murdered by someone who could not stand the sight of two men loving each other,” de Gonzales said.

-In a statement, de Gonzales said that before the shooting, he and Joss were checking mail at Joss’ home, which had been heavily damaged during a January fire that claimed the lives of their three dogs.
+Before the shooting, de Gonzales and Joss were checking mail at Joss’ home, which had been heavily damaged during a January fire that claimed the lives of their three dogs.
 A man approached the two and threatened them with a gun, de Gonzales said.

 “Jonathan and I had no weapons.
 We were not threatening anyone.
 We were grieving.
 We were standing side by side.
 When the man fired Jonathan pushed me out of the way.
 He saved my life,” de Gonzales said in a statement.